Mary Clarke Nind: Death and legacy

 In September 1905, she traveled to Massachusetts where she had a son living in Boston.
-On September 1, 1905, "Mother" Nind was at a missionary day celebration in Northampton, Massachusetts.
+On 1 September 1905, "Mother" Nind was at a missionary day celebration in Northampton, Massachusetts.
 There she was afforded a place of honor.
 She conducted the opening services with a Bible reading on the resurrection of Jesus and offered a prayer "of marvelous beauty and devotion, which seemed to our informant to indicate 'a wonderful spirituality and nearness of approach to God.'"
 The next day she was visiting friends in Littleton, Massachusetts.
 Mary retired for the evening in an upper bedroom of the home.
 Shortly after, a fire started in the house, which rapidly filled with smoke.
 Mary died just a few months from her 80th birthday.

+Her children published her biography, Mary Clarke Nind: A Memorial.

+Her Bible is held with the Lacy family papers at Yale University.

+Family

+She married James G. Nind and they moved to Illinois.
+They had five children, losing one at the age of 3.
+Two of her daughters later became missionaries, one going to Fuzhou and the other to Madeira Islands.
+Several of her grandchildren, including George Carleton Lacy, also served as missionaries.